Menu

 Try it Yourself »

-Note: In the example above, even though BMW is added twice it only appears once in the set because every item in a set has to be unique.
+Note: In the example above, even though "BMW" is added twice, it only appears once in the set because sets do not allow duplicate elements.

-To check whether an item exists in a HashSet, use the contains() method:
+To check whether an element exists in a HashSet, use the contains() method:

 Example